biddls/Alchemix-Streamer/docs/PeepoPay.md

 5. `end`: When does the stream end in UNIX time `0 = never ends (but can be closed by the payer at any time)`
 6. `route`: Allows the chaining of contracts to do the same set of steps each time the stream is drawn down

-###Draw Down Stream
+###Collect Stream
-Drawing down the stream has 2 main parts:
+Collecting the stream has 2 main parts:
-1. `V2`: This draws down the funds and then sends them to the receiver if they done have a route and if they do have a route then it sends it to the 1st contract on the route
+1. `V2`: This draws down the funds and then sends them to the receiver if they don't have a route, but if they do have a route then it sends it to the 1st contract on the route
 2. `Route`: If there is a route to be taken then it calls the first contract, see: [Custom Contract Router](./Custom%20Contract%20Router.md)

 ###Close Stream
 This deletes all data from the listing from the contract so meaning everything goes to 0; meaning no coins can be emitted, and it would route to the 0 address by default

+##Integrating PeepoPay into your contract in 3 simple steps:
+1. Download interface file from [here](./../contracts/interfaces/IpeepoPay.sol)
+2. Get the contract address from [here](./ContractAddresses.md)
+3. Begin making function calls to the contract and remeber the risk of re-enterancy with the custom contract routing